Hiawatha

 How to Pronounce Hiawatha

 Our model has identified 3 different pronunciations for the name Hiawatha.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 75.0% confident that Hiawatha is pronounced as hai-uh-WAH-thuh.
-The next most likely pronunciation is hee-uh-WAH-thuh, at 15.0% confidence.
+Our model is 75.0% confident that Hiawatha is pronounced as hai-uh-WAH-thuh, which has 4 syllables.
+The next most likely pronunciation is hee-uh-WAH-thuh, at 15.0% confidence, with 4 syllables.

 hai-uh-WAH-thuh (4 syllables)